openshift/cluster-etcd-operator/docs/etcd-tls-assets.md

 * openshift-etcd/etcd-ca-bundle (etcd server, configmap, source of truth)
   * openshift-etcd-operator/etcd-ca-bundle (for the operator to reach etcd)
   * openshift-config/etcd-serving-ca (for apiserver and others to connect to etcd)
-  * openshift-config/etcd-ca-bundle (just for consistency’s sake, should replace etcd-serving-ca, but is very cumbersome)
+  * openshift-config/etcd-ca-bundle (old source of truth for the bundle, still used in some tests and potentially unknown use cases, copied from openshift-etcd now)
 * openshift-etcd/etcd-metrics-ca-bundle (grpc proxy for metrics, configmap, source of truth)
   * openshift-etcd-operator/etcd-metric-serving-ca (for prometheus to reach etcd, co-located with the ServiceMonitor installed by the operator)